-The Oppo Find X is about as far removed from the traditional Oppo phones as can be, but that's fairly typical for the Find series, as it hasn't been refreshed for a few years now.
-The Find X is all about introducing concept-like new features in an eye-catching smartphone that you can actually buy (although, like its Vivo Nex S competitor, not in the UK just yet).
+Given its history building mid-range, affordable metal phones, the Oppo Find X is about as far removed from the traditional Oppo phone as can be.
+This is all about introducing concept-like new features in an eye-catching design that you can actually buy.

 Fresh, innovative looks... and a moving camera!

 - No fingerprint scanner

 From a design perspective, the Find X is a big change from the usual, plain-looking metal and glass phones that were typical of Oppo in the past.
 It is, quite simply, one of the best-looking phones to date.

 Look at it from the back, and you'll see why we think so: the glass back is truly stunning, with either a blue or purple edge that subtly gradients into black to the middle of the phone.
 And, depending on the angle you're looking at it from or how light hits it, the coloured section varies in visible size.